hmil/ng-vacuum/docs/docs/setup.md

 :::note

-NgVacuum is officially compatible with angular 7, 8 and 9.
+NgVacuum is officially compatible with Angular versions 7 through 10.

 :::